Setting Take Profit and Stop Loss Relative to Market Order Fill Price on TradersPost

 Current Functionality for Take Profit and Stop Loss Orders

 When a market order is executed on TradersPost, the exact fill price may vary due to slippage or fast-moving markets.
-Currently, TradersPost uses the initial price set by the user when calculating take profit and stop loss levels rather than adjusting based on the final fill price.
+Currently, TradersPost calculates take profit and stop loss levels for market orders using the midpoint of the latest quote as the estimated entry price, rather than adjusting based on the final fill price1.
 This can sometimes lead to discrepancies, where take profit and stop loss targets are not precisely aligned with the market entry point due to this slippage.

 Challenges with Setting Relative Take Profit and Stop Loss